Blaize-Egelhof/Investments-AI/README.md

 - __Navigation Bar__

-  - Featured on all 4 pages .
+- Featured on all 4 pages.
-  - This section will allow my potential investors to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+- This section will allow potential investors to easily navigate from page to page across all devices without having to revert back to the previous page via the 'back' button.
-  -Each Navigation bar is different depending on what page you are on.
-IE , if a users on the sign-up page , the sign-up a link will be removed and vise versa.
-  -In my Navigation bar I have a sign-up link , login link and meet-the team link .
+- In my navigation bar, I have a menu link, sign-up link, login link, and meet-the-team link.
-  -I have chosen to incorporate these links with the following ideas in mind:
+- I have chosen to incorporate these links with the following ideas in mind:
-     *As a potential investor who may be interested in signing up and finding out more about our services we offer it is a given to have a sign-up link in order to make direct contact between our team and our potential clients.
+- As a potential investor who may be interested in signing up and finding out more about our services, it is essential to have a sign-up link to facilitate direct contact between our team and potential clients.
-     *As an investor who is already a client of ours a login page is needed in order for our client to login to their uniquily setup account to view their investments.
+- For investors who are already our clients, a login page is necessary for them to access their uniquely set up accounts and view their investments.
-     *Finally , regardless of if you are an existing client or potential client , we have a page dedicated to our 2 main teams who work with our clients investments , this page introduces a more welcoming and anti-corporate approach which to typical investment firm , with the intent of painting our firm as more open , trustworthy and friendly!
+- Finally, regardless of whether you are an existing or potential client, we have a page dedicated to our two main teams who work with our clients' investments.
+This page adopts a more welcoming and anti-corporate approach compared to typical investment firms, with the intent of portraying our firm as open, trustworthy, and friendly!

 ![Nav Bar](https://github.com/Blaize-Egelhof/Project_1/blob/main/media-for-readme/project1header!.PNG)

 - __The landing page Section__

-  - This landing page includes a very suttle hero image with a white text overlay with 2 anker links.
+- This landing page includes a very subtle hero image with a white text overlay with 2 anchor links.
-  - The anker links are included to give a user the option to sign-up OR login if the user has already decided to do business
-    with my investment firm after reading the main text included on the landing page.
+- The anchor links are included to give users the option to sign up or login if they have already decided to do business with my  investment firm after reading the main text included on the landing page.
-  - This section gives a very clear explanation about who we are as an investment firm.
+- This section provides a clear explanation of who we are as an investment firm.
-  - I am aware of the contrast errors given when using WAVE on the landing page.
-I have chosen to include the errors for
-    aesthetic purposes as the background doesnt reduce visability of the text while keeping everything clean and simplistic.
+- I am aware of the contrast errors highlighted by WAVE on the landing page.
+I have chosen to include the errors for aesthetic purposes as the background doesn't reduce the visibility of the text while maintaining a clean and simplistic design.

 ![Landing Page](https://github.com/Blaize-Egelhof/Project_1/blob/main/media-for-readme/project1landingpage.PNG)